jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 Wei Wuxian retreats, taking the outer robe he had draped across Lan Wangji and pointedly crumpling it into a pillow to stuff under his head, well out of reach, on the other side of the fire.
 He glares at Lan Wangji, laying his head down with a sigh of long-suffering.

 Lan Wangji leans back, closing his eyes, willing his heartbeat to subside to a reasonable pace.
 Pain stabs him like a knife, his leg throbbing.
 He counts through a few breaths, trying to release the worst of the ache, along with the tension that is laced in tight knots through his shoulders.

 His mind proves harder to quiet.
 He is unable to sweep his thoughts away, make his mind a blank slate.
-Reason creeps back in, as does logic.
+Self-awareness creeps back in, as does reason.
 As does a not-insubstantial amount of shame.
 The fire crackles calmly, and it’s with dread curling in the pit of his stomach that he finally says, “Wei Ying.”

 Wei Wuxian is not sleeping.
 He continues pretending he is.
 Lan Wangji could do that too, accept the excuse with gratitude and face it all again in the… whatever passes for morning in the dark underground.